evachang0925/evachang0925/README.md

 ### Nice to meet you!
 - 👋 Hi, I’m @evachang0925
-- 👀 I’m interested in designing and drawing.
+- 👀 I’m a game producer and UX-driven product thinker passionate about educational and transformational games.
+At CMU’s Entertainment Technology Center, I’ve led teams to develop interactive learning experiences, from gamified classroom tools to mobile games for social impact.
+With experience in game production, UX research, and product management, I love blending design, development, and learning science to create engaging experiences.
-- 🌱 I’m currently learning UI/UX design and front-end coding.
+- 🌱 I’m currently looking for opportunities in game production and edtech product management.
+Let’s connect!
 #### See ya!
 <!--- 💞️ I’m looking to collaborate on ... --->
 <!--- 📫 How to reach me ... --->